pyinvoke/invoke/sites/docs/concepts/configuration.rst

   tree (such as ``run.echo`` or ``run.pty``) maps directly to a `.Runner.run` keyword argument of the same name; see that method's docstring for details on what these settings do & what their default values are.
+* The ``runners`` tree controls _which_ runner classes map to which execution contexts; if you're using Invoke by itself, this will only tend to have a single member, ``runners.local``.
+Client libraries may extend it with additional key/value pairs, such as ``runners.remote``.
 * The ``sudo`` tree controls the behavior of `.Context.sudo`:

     * ``sudo.password`` controls the autoresponse password submitted to sudo's